 Looking for an event to sign up for that’s a bit different, a bit more reckless than a triathlon?
-Then, why not take a closer look at adventure racing.
+Then, why not take a closer look at adventure racing this year.

 Adventure racing is a multi-discipline event, combining some or all of the following; navigation, cross-country running, mountain biking, paddling and climbing.
 And they are some of the most fun, albeit tough events you can do in Ireland.
-There is no better time than Christmas, (when you are sprawled out on the couch, with chocolate wrappers strewn at your feet) to get the diary out and get signed up to one or more of these adventure races in the coming year.
+There is no better time than Christmas, (when you are sprawled out on the couch, with chocolate wrappers strewn at your feet) to get the diary out and get signed up to one or more of these adventure races in 2018.